The world’s judo elite at Vaudoise aréna

 Nearly 900 athletes, including 300 para-athletes, from more than 50 nations are expected in Lausanne.

-Among them will be Teddy Riner, multiple Olympic champion and an absolute icon of his discipline, as well as major figures of international judo and promising Swiss talents to watch closely :
+Among them will be figures of international judo and promising Swiss talents to watch closely :

 - Daniel Eich, multiple World Judo Tour medalist